Moritz Abraham

 Certificate of good conduct

-We, the Foreign Israelite Community of Constantinople, certify that Mr Mauricio Abraham, originally from Ruschuk, 46 years old, married, merchant, residing in this city, Stamboul, Emin Bey Han, number 23, of Jewish religion, is part of this community (under the number ?)
+We, the Foreign Israelite Community of Constantinople, certify that Mr. Mauricio Abraham, originally from Ruschuk, 46 years old, married, merchant, residing in this city, Stamboul, Emin Bey Han, number 23, of Jewish religion, is part of this community (under the number ?)
 339 B.

 He has always enjoyed the same perfect moral standard and to our knowledge there is no motive that could affect in the most minimal way his name and honor.